TeamLucille/AstroDocs-Api/README.md

 - As an Owner I need to know how to add tags to my files so that I can find them later.

--
-USER STORIES: VISITORS
+USER STORIES: VISITOR
 ----------------------

-- As a non-authorized visitor to AstroDocs I need to be able to browse recent/ all uploaded files so that I can view them.
+- As a non-authorized Visitor to AstroDocs I need to be able to browse recent/ all uploaded files so that I can view them.

--  As a non-authorized visitor I need to be able to download files that are available so that I can download them to work on them/view them locally.
+-  As a non-authorized Visitor I need to be able to download files that are available so that I can download them to work on them/view them locally.

 PROJECT REQUIREMENTS
 ---------------------